arjunj132/oxygen/README.md

 Nitrogen is a way to easily install and run Oxygen.
 Just download `nitrogen.py` from  GitHub and you run it and volia!
 Oxygen is installed and you have a enviroment to run it safely.
 Note that Nitrogen installed a edited version of Oxygen that is almost the same as the regular but will only work in the Nitrogen editor.

+### pip

+You can install Nitrogen directly via pip.
+Just check out the page at https://pypi.org/project/oxygen-lang/

 ### Directly
 Install Oxygen by downloading our repo: